 Courtesy MARK A. REYNOLDS

 The octagon has been central to the unfolding of Diagonality through the ages.
-Based on what has survived through history, the earliest use of the octagon in architecture was the Tower of the Winds still standing in Athens.
+Based on what has survived through history, the earliest use of the octagon in architecture is the Tower of the Winds still standing in Athens, Greece.
 It was a dominant geometric architectural motif during the Romanesque period and Gothic era.
 It was heavily used through the Renaissance, which is the period that Mark Reynolds turns to, particularly the drawings and designs of Leonardo da Vinci.

 Also referred to as Octagon and octagonal star, Cod.
 Atl. fol.
 223 r-a, after Leonardo